CryptozombiesHQ/cryptozombie-lessons/3/11-savinggasstorage.md

 In order to keep costs down, you want to avoid writing data to storage except when absolutely necessary.
 Sometimes this involves seemingly inefficient programming logic — like rebuilding an array in `memory` every time a function is called instead of simply saving that array in a variable for quick lookups.

 In most programming languages, looping over large data sets is expensive.
-But in Solidity, loops are actually cheaper than `storage` if they're in an `external view` function, since they don't cost your users any gas (and gas costs real money!).
+But in Solidity, this is way cheaper than using `storage` if it's in an `external view` function, since `view` functions don't cost your users any gas.
+(And gas costs your users real money!).

-We'll look at an example of this in the next chapter, but first, let's go over how to declare arrays in memory.
+We'll go over `for` loops in the next chapter, but first, let's go over how to declare arrays in memory.

 ## Declaring arrays in memory